LeoAnd00/CELLULAR/README.md

 **Intorduction**
 To learn a meaningful representation of cells, this project aims to utilize scRNA-Seq data to train a neural network to produce an efficient, lower-dimensional embedding space for the data.
-This space can then be used for cell type annotation, generating cell type representations or simply for visualization.
+This space can then be used for downstream tasks, such as cell type annotation, novel cell type detection, generating cell type representations or simply for visualization.

 ## Necessary programming languages
 - Python version 3.10.5